Minakoaino/Minakoaino/README.md

 - 👋 Hi, I’m Mina
-- 👀 I love coding...
-- 🌱 I’m working as a Data Engineer and study Computer Science

 <!---
 Minakoaino/Minakoaino is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.